Pengrafic/astro2025/src/content/homepage/index.md

 sections:
   - title: Tired of writing the same code over and over again?
     content: "We've all been there...
 Setting up the same SEO, theming, and responsive layout boilerplate again and again.
-Say goodbye to that! <b class='text-accent'>alfadev-astro-starter</b> lets you jump straight into creating, skipping the repetitive groundwork."
+Say goodbye to that! <b class='text-accent'>Pengrafic - Agencia de Marketing</b> lets you jump straight into creating, skipping the repetitive groundwork."
     image: /images/tired-of-writing.webp

   - title: This is not a library